You are here

 “If one can figure out how to effectively reuse rockets just like airplanes, the cost of access to space will be reduced by as much as a factor of a hundred.
 A fully reusable vehicle has never been done before.
 That really is the fundamental breakthrough needed to revolutionize access to space.”

-While most rockets are designed to burn up on reentry, SpaceX rockets are designed not only to withstand reentry, but also to return to the launch pad for a vertical landing.
-The Grasshopper VTVL vehicle represents a critical step towards this goal.
+While most rockets are designed to burn up on reentry, SpaceX rockets can not only withstand reentry, but can also successfuly land back on Earth and refly again.

 World’s First Orbital-Class Rocket Reflight